reworkjs/reworkjs/ROADMAP.md

 ## Future versions

+- Extract decorators to their own package and rewrite them in a more modular way using visitor pattern.
 - Logger: Remove color codes when writing to file
 - Add `rjs launch`
   - Same as start but doesn't build.